Boneyard Creek at Urbana, IL

 Drainage Area.--4.46 sq mi.

 Gage Datum and Elevations of Reference Points.--Datum of the gage is 694.00 ft.
-A staff gage is located at the upstream end, elevation of brass screw=708.456 ft; RP-N1 is the top of the handrail above the center upright on the guardrail on the upstream side of Matthews Street bridge, elevation=718.141ft.
-All elevations are in NGVD 1929 convention.
+A staff gage is located at the upstream end, elevation of the brass screw on the staff =708.456 ft.
+RP-N1 is the top of the handrail above the center upright on the guardrail on the upstream side of the Matthews Street bridge, elevation=718.141 ft.
+All elevations are referenced to NGVD29.

-Stage, Discharge Measurement, and Computed n-Values.--Water-surface elevations were measured by reading the staff near the gage and by tape down from the reference point on Matthews Street bridge before, during, and after each discharge measurement.
-Discharge measurements were made using an acoustic Doppler current profiler (ADCP).
+Stage, Discharge Measurement, and Computed n-Values.--Water-surface elevations were measured by reading the staff near the gage and by taping down from the reference point on the Matthews Street bridge before, during and after each discharge measurement.
+Discharge measurements were made using an Acoustic Doppler Current Profiler (ADCP).
 When possible, multiple discharge measurements were made during a rise and recession to provide data for calculating n-values over a range in stage.
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-value at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

 10/18/2004 96.2 49.7 1.97 1.96 0.001911 0.043